-See Service Traction System Warning Message on page 3-50.
+See Service Traction System Warning Message on page 3-46.
 When this warning message is on, the TRAC OFF light will come on to remind you that the system will not limit wheel spin.
 Adjust your driving accordingly.

 The traction control system automatically comes on whenever you start your vehicle.
 To limit wheel spin, especially in slippery road conditions, you should always leave the system on.
 But you can turn the traction control system off if you ever need to.

 You should turn the system off if your vehicle ever gets stuck in sand, mud or snow and rocking the vehicle is required.
-See "Rocking Your Vehicle" under If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-32.
+See Rocking Your Vehicle to Get It Out on page 4-29 and If You Are Stuck: In Sand, Mud, Ice or Snow on page 4-28.